 This is a huge treat for anybody who is a fan of scallop dishes!
-This is a recipe that make MCHEF popular with Foodies and Connoisseurs!
-It's a must to make it at home!
+This is a huge treat for anybody who is a fan of scallop dishes!
+This is a recipe that makes MCHEF® MADAGASCAR Vanilla Herbs so popular with Foodies It's a must to make it at home!
 To do for your loved ones this weekend.
 Try this!
 Easy and Delicious!
 The wine pairing is Chablis, mineral, crispy chilled wine...One of my classic entry's favorite!

 This amazing recipe is gluten-free!

 12 large scallops, remove the small nerve on the side! (standard size U8)